 The principal goal of the center is to describe, characterize and develop recently identified quantum approaches to control electric signals in advanced nanoelectronics, conceptually different from those existing today.
 Our vision is to trigger a revolution in low-power information and communication technologies in an energy-efficient society.

 We are continuously looking for outstanding PhD and postdoc/researcher candidates to join us at QuSpin.
-We hire all year around.
 Skilled and motivated candidates are encouraged to contact us.

 March 6th, 2019